lensesio/fast-data-dev/README.md

                -e WEB_ONLY=true \
                landoop/fast-data-dev

-This is useful if you already have a cluster with Confluent's distribution installed and want just the additional Landoop Fast Data web UI.
+This is useful if you already have a Kafka cluster and want just the additional Landoop Fast Data web UI.
+_Please note that we provide separate, lightweight docker images for each UI component and we strongly encourage to use these over fast-data-dev._

 #### Connect Heap Size